What is the school policy on vaccinations?

 What is the teacher/adult to children ratio?

-Our school has 9 classes with class sizes ranging from 12 - 18 children.
-A class with 12 children has a shared teacher aide.
-A class with more than 12 children is either provided with a teacher aide or an assistant teacher.
-In summary, the ratio in the 2 years old class is 1 adult (teacher or assisting staff) to 5 children.
-The ratio in the 3-4 years old class is about 1:8.
-The ratio in the 4-5 years old is 1:9.
+Our school has 9 classes with class sizes 16 children.
+The ratio in the 2 years old class is 3 adults (teacher or assisting staff) to 16 children.
+The ratio in the 3-5 years old classes is about 1:8.

 Drop off / pick up time